wtzhang23/xds-backend/README.md

 2. **xds-backend Extension Server**: A gRPC server that implements the Envoy Gateway extension interface.
 It receives cluster modification requests and configures clusters to use EDS with the specified config source (file path or remote xDS server).

 3. **XdsBackend CRD**: A custom Kubernetes resource that defines:
-   - The EDS service name
-   - The config source type (file path, remote xDS server, or ADS)
+   - The `endpoints` configuration: An `XdsConfigSource` specifying how to fetch endpoints (file path, remote xDS server, or ADS)
+   - The xDS resource name (EDS service name)
    - The API type (GRPC, DELTA_GRPC, or REST)
+   - Optional `tls` configuration for TLS-enabled backends, including CA certificate source via `XdsConfigSource`

 4. **Envoy Proxy**: The data plane proxy that:
    - Receives configuration from the Envoy Gateway controller